Ronnie Magro-Ortiz and Girlfriend Jen Harley Get in Vicious Social Media Fight

 He ended it with the hashtags "Facts" and "Yeahhh buddy."

 Ronnie is no stranger to explosive relationships.
-His drama relationship with Jersey Shore castmate Sammi was well-documented on the program during the reality show's original run on MTV.
-Given their dynamic, Sammi "Sweetheart" Giancola declined from participating in the 2018 reunion, Jersey Shore Family Vacation to avoid "potentially toxic situations."
+His dramatic relationship with Jersey Shore castmate Sammi "Sweetheart" Giancola was well-documented on the program during the reality show's original run on MTV.
+Given their dynamic, Sammi declined from participating in the 2018 reunion, Jersey Shore Family Vacation, to avoid "potentially toxic situations."

 Ronnie Ortiz-Magro/Instagram

-Note: UPDATE: Hours after a huge blow up, Ronnie Magro-Ortiz has now apologized for his Sunday afternoon social media tirade.
-Utilizing the same medium that he used to bash girlfriend Jen Harley with, the reality star posted an apology on Instagram Stories, explaining that he's sorry for his actions.